 What is the state of American art?

-Each institution was asked to respond to the question of the state of American art by having internal conversations across departments and sharing what emerged from these through a public program.
 This initiative offers space and time to institutions to consider, discuss, and innovatively respond to some of the pressing issues, opportunities, and challenges within the field of American art in relation to their own institution, collection, and location within the United States.
 Importantly, this work also fosters necessary dialogue within and between institutions.

 Practice and methodology are core interests to the Lunder Institute, and that interest extends beyond individuals—artists, scholars, curators, etc.—to institutional practices within the field of American art.
 As a think tank for the field, and part of a leading academic art museum, the Lunder Institute seeks to provide opportunities and resources for institutions to engage with questions related to American art.
 A primary goal of this initiative is to promote transparency in the field of American art, beyond public-facing exhibitions and scholarship, to extend that process across each organization, and share a product of that engagement with the public.

-These convenings will promote discourse in an open and fertile space leading toward innovation, new areas of exploration, and possible answers to questions that continue to arise around what American art is and what impacts its production, its scholarship, and its research.
+These convenings promote discourse in an open and fertile space leading toward innovation, new areas of exploration, and possible answers to questions that continue to arise around what American art is and what impacts its production, its scholarship, and its research.

 Lunder Institute @ the de Young Museum